EcoG-io/iso15118/README.md

 The ISO 15118 -2 and -20 code live in the directory `iso15118`.
 The primary dependencies to install the project are the following:

-> - Linux Distro
+> - Linux
+>
-    * MacOS is not fully supported -- see "IPv6 Warning" below
+>    * MacOS is not fully supported -- see "IPv6 Warning" below
-    * Other non-Linux Systems are not supported
+>    * Other non-Linux operating systems are not supported
+>
 > - Poetry [^3]
 > - Python >= 3.9